 At this time our policies and procedures are likely to continue to change in the coming months based on the prevalence of the virus and evolving state and county health guidelines, so check back regularly for updates or in your email once your camper is registered.

-Please NOTE: While the director and volunteer staff or Sierra Bible Camp, Stockton, Lodi and Galt are expected to exercise reasonable care, by registering your camper you agree to not to hold them, New Life Christian Fellowship, a church of Christ, Central church of Christ, Stockton, Sierra Bible Camp, or any other providing leadership for camp liable for any injuries, accidents or other possible health related issues incurred during camp or on the way to or from camp.
-Also, that New Life Christian Fellowship: a Church of Christ, and/or any other leadership provider assumes no financial obligation, but in case of any illness or accident, the director of the camp, or their designated representatives will secure any and all necessary medical attention for your child while at Sierra Bible Camp, or while being transported to/from Sierra Bible Camp.
+Please NOTE: While the director and volunteer staff for Bible Camp, Stockton, Lodi and Galt are expected to exercise reasonable care, by registering your camper you agree to not to hold them, New Life Christian Fellowship, a church of Christ, Central church of Christ, Stockton, Bible Camp, or any other providing leadership for camp liable for any injuries, accidents or other possible health related issues incurred during camp or on the way to or from camp.
+Also, that New Life Christian Fellowship: a Church of Christ, and/or any other leadership provider assumes no financial obligation, but in case of any illness or accident, the director of the camp, or their designated representatives will secure any and all necessary medical attention for your child while at Bible Camp, or while being transported to/from Bible Camp.
 Should it be deemed necessary for your child to receive medical care, you agree to take full responsibility for any expense involved.
-Additionally, you accept the responsibility that your child is physically fit and healthy to participate in the activities of Sierra Bible Camp.
+Additionally, you accept the responsibility that your child is physically fit and healthy to participate in the activities of Bible Camp.

 We understand that in these times things are ever changing, and will do our best to communicate all necessary health guidelines as often as possible.